xen-troops/meta-xt-prod-devel-rpi5/README.md

   * Simple linux-based domain with initramfs
   * implements PVnet interface to access other domains via pv network;
   * impelments PVblock interface which allows to mount block devices to the domains.
+* Configuration to use either NVME or USB as a DomD rootfs storage.

 Testing pvnet connection instruction:
 [linux_pv_domu testing](https://github.com/xen-troops/meta-xt-rpi5/wiki/RPI5-build-Linux-domain#test)